MobinAkhter/OneShop/README.md

 OneShop is an application that acts like an ecommers application.
 Users are allowed to sing up, log in, select products, add to cart, and view store loactions to purchase them.

 Roles:
 Mobin - Sign Up/ Log In using Firebase Database as well as push notifcations.
+Cleaning up the UI and app flow.
+If time permits, implement google authentication.

 Anais - Allowing user to select products and placing them into shopping cart.
 Due to the over abundance of items and too many apis, they will be sepereated into categories and each csategories will.
         contain items  which aren't desribed in specifcity (Ex: Instead of iphone, andriod or samsung, the product will be labeled as phone).